-Revenues are recognized ratably over contractual periods or as support services are performed.
-Minimum fixed and determinable revenue provided in contracts is also recognized on a straight-line basis.
+Revenues are recognized ratably over contractual periods or as software maintenance and support services are performed.
+Minimum fixed and determinable revenue provided in contracts is also recognized on a straight-line basis, limited to amounts billable according to contractual terms.
 Revenues from customers with certain contingent rights and revenues based on a percentage of collected cash are not recognized until the corresponding cash is collected.
 Revenue collected in advance is recorded as a contract liability (deferred revenue) until the related services are performed.

-Any change in scope or price is considered a contract modification.
+Any change in scope or price is considered as a contract modification.
 The Company accounts for modifications to existing contracts by assessing whether the services added are distinct and whether the pricing is at the stand-alone selling price.